arnaudbos/i-rant/content/loom-part-3-async.md

 The `request-*` and `pulse-*` threads spend most of their time `parked`.

 Each thread in those pools looks for tasks to execute (_runnables_) coming down the executor's queue.
-But because the only tasks submitted to them are asynchronous, their execution are quick!
-Soon, the queue is drained, and when there's nothing to do, the executor will park the threads so they don't [busy wait][busy-waiting].
+Because the only tasks submitted to them are asynchronous, their execution are quick!
+Soon, the queue is drained and there's nothing to do.
+The executor will thus park the threads.

 The `service-*` threads, however, spend all their time running.
 And it is as weird as in the previous entry: we've supposed to execute only asynchronous methods and compute nothing.
 I'll spare you the thread dump, let's